fattyageboy/berthcare/docs/architecture.md

 ### 2. Zero Friction

-If a nurse needs to think about how to use it, we've failed.
+If a caregiver needs to think about how to use it, we've failed.
 Every interaction must be obvious.

 **Implementation:**
 - Auto-save after 1 second of inactivity